0xDot-mal/grass-cli/README.md

 <hr>

 # IMPORTANT
-Only compile the files that are on the src folder anything out that folder as an example 'grass-tui.cpp' just ignore it or even delete it.
+Only compile the files that are on the src folder anything out that folder as an example 'grass-cli.cpp' just ignore it or even delete it.